vchain-us/docs/site/guide/quickhelp.md

     # One command, as elivated user:
     echo "*/5 * * * * username /usr/local/bin/vcn authenticate --alerts" >> /etc/crontab

-That cron job runs every 5 minutes the CodeNotary authenticate job.
-As CodeNotary has a “dead man switch” built in, an alert will be triggered as well, if no authenticate command will be received for one hour.
+That cron job runs every 5 minutes the Codenotary authenticate job.
+As Codenotary has a “dead man switch” built in, an alert will be triggered as well, if no authenticate command will be received for one hour.

 ## Check the existing file integrity alerts

-When logging into the CodeNotary dashboard, you can find your configured file integrity monitoring alerts in the Alerts section.
+When logging into the Codenotary dashboard, you can find your configured file integrity monitoring alerts in the Alerts section.
 That way you can see all the alerts of all your systems.

 ![check-alerts-on-dashboard](./img/db-alerts.png)